 - Include two international modules in your degree module choices during of the course of your degree

 - Attend additional global citizenship workshops, for example careers, placements or application writing workshops.

-If you’re a Home or European student, you’ll complete an international study or work experience related to your degree.
+Students on the course will complete an international study, research or work experience related to your degree.

 How will I be taught?